A college student looks to her young student as she tutors him in math.

 Table of contents

-1. A side hustle can help you cover extra costs without taking out more student loans.
+1. A side hustle (employment outside your full-time work) can help you cover extra costs without taking out more student loans.

 2. A side hustle allows you to make money while juggling your college schedule.

-3. Your side hustle can help you gain skills that would look good on your resume.
+3. Your side hustle can help you gain skills that can look good on your resume.

 Benefits of college side hustles